 - 1. On the web client Home screen, select Networking. - 2.
 In the Navigator pane, select Rack 1 Management VDS. - 3.
 In the center pane, select Manage > Settings > LACP. - 4.
 Click the 🕂 icon.
 The New Link Aggregation Group dialog box opens. - Set Number of ports equal to the number of physical uplinks on each ESXi host.
 In this deployment, R630 hosts have two ports in a LAG connected to the upstream switches so this number is set to 2 for the Management VDS.
-(When configuring the other VDSs, the Compute R730xd VDS uses 4 ports and the Edge VDS uses 2). - 6.
+(When configuring the other VDSs, the Compute FC630 VDS uses 4 ports and the Edge VDS uses 2). - 6.
 Set the Mode to Active.
-The remaining fields can be set to their default values as shown in Figure 33.
+The remaining fields can be set to their default values as shown in Figure 44.

-New Link Aggregation Group ?
+New Link Aggregation Group (?

-Name: Number of ports: Mode: Load balancing mode: lag1 2 Active Source and
+Name: Number of ports: Mode: Load balancing mode: lag1 2 Active Source and ▼ I destination IP address, TCP/UDP port and VLAN

 Port policies

-n individual LAGs within the same uplink port group. plink port group level will be applied.
+n individual LAGs within the same uplink port group.
+Iplink port group level will be applied.

-VLAN type: Override VLAN trunking -
+VLAN type: Override VLAN trunking 🔹

 VLAN trunk range: 0-4094

-NetFlow: Override Disabled •
+NetFlow: Override Disabled 💌

 OK Cancel

-Figure 33 LAG configuration
+Figure 44 LAG configuration